Alerting¶

 Hint

-npx @siliceum/calcite-cli [command arguments] allows you to quickly test the calcite CLI.
+npx @siliceum/calcite-cli [command arguments] allows you to quickly test the calcite CLI.calcite upload, you will need to provide the project token.Then you can use the following command:

 calcite trigger <baseline commit id>.